oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 **Example:**  The ArrayOf type is used to represent information where it is appropriate to group a set of uniform  information elements together.
-The fields if the array are defined by the *vtype*, which can be primitive or compound.
+The fields of the array are defined by the *vtype*, which can be primitive or compound.
 An information item fitting the ArrayOf base type would be defined as follows: